thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 ```
 engine_deploy --outputDeployDir project <project-src-dir>
 ```
-Take the `project` directory output by the `engine_deploy` command above and copy it to the `/etc/tedge/apama` directory on the Raspberry Pi.
+Copy the contents of the `project` directory created by the above command to the `/etc/tedge/apama/project` directory on the Raspberry Pi.

 ## Launching a Project
 Use the command below to start the service.
 The restart function first